 - 2021-22 new majors who complete PSY 297A/203 and PSY 305:

 PSY 203, temporarily numbered PSY 297A, will serve as new majors' introduction to research methods in psychology.
 Major topics include the principles of empirical science, sampling, research design, and ethical issues in research.

 This course is a prerequisite for new major application, which means--beginning fall '21--students must complete PSY 203 with a C- or better before being eligible to apply to the new major.

-Not registered for PSY 203 or think you transferred an equivalent course?
+Currently enrolled in PSY 203 or think you transferred an equivalent course?
 Click HERE for more info.

 PSY 305 Scientific Writing and Thinking

 PSY 305 will introduce new majors to writing and critical thinking in psychology.
 In 15-student classes, majors will learn how to read, analyze, and produce psychological writing, how to effectively communicate psychological research, and how to identify gaps in research to be investigated.
 Final project will be a literature review (WP2).